 Boo to You Parade Happy Halloween at Walt Disney World

 The first parade is always more crowded, but we love it so much we usually try to watch both.
 While that may seem like a lot of time between finding a spot to sit and actually watching the parade, remember this is central Florida.
 It can sporadically rain at any time and it’s not just “rain”.
 It can be monsoon, flash flood-like rain that can force you out of the parks or worse yet, heavy storms that will actually cause the second (or even first) parade to be cancelled.
-While I hate to even throw that idea out into the universe, unfortunately it is a sad reality that we encountered a few years ago.
-It was heartbreaking.
-For me anyway.
 So bear that in mind.
 We love planning to watch both parades just in case one gets cancelled, or if we miss something during one of the viewings, we don’t feel like we’ve missed out on anything!

 Walt Disney World Halloween Fireworks Show

 Celebrate The Magic is fun to watch in preparation for the fireworks.
 This show starts at 10:00p.m ., followed directly by the fireworks at 10:15 p.m.
 This can get crazy crowded.
 But if you move a little further into Main Street and not so close to the castle, you can actually get much better views.
 Trying to be directly in front of Cinderella Castle will require you to find a seat an hour early.
 Which we think is just a waste of precious party time.
 But for some families, this might be a great time to relax and recharge for the rest of the night.